Skip to content

 implementation: ClaudeSonnet # from /docs/components/apu/overview

-You do not need to restart.
+Restart the server.
 Use your LLM providers’ usage and activity tracking tools to confirm that user messages go to the model specified in the APU implementation.

 Each APU implementation comes with its own default settings, which can be overriden and further customized.